luacm/terminal-into/README.md

 The terminal is a text-based way to control a computer.
 Because it was created early on in computing it can be unintuitive and a little daunting.
 However, it is a seriously powerful tool worth using.

 Before we dive into it:
-* Make sure you are using a Mac or Linux computer (this guide doesn't apply to Windows)
+* Make sure you are using a Mac or Linux computer (if you have a Windows computer, you can use the terminal on [cloud9](http://c9.io/)).
 * Open a new terminal

 Now that you know you are in the right place, I want to give a one-line pitch as to why the terminal is an amazing tool that you should use daily: